flatironinstitute/finufft/docs/python_gpu.rst

 As mentioned in the :ref:`Python GPU installation instructions <install-python-gpu>`, the easiest way to install the Python interface for cuFINUFFT is to run ``pip install cufinufft``.

 Assuming cuFINUFFT has been installed, we will now consider how to calculate a 1D type 1 transform.
-To manage the GPU and transfer to and from host and device, we will use the ``pycuda`` library.
+To manage the GPU and transfer to and from host and device, we will use the ``cupy`` library.
 Consequently, we start with a few import statements.

 .. code-block:: python

-    import numpy as np
+    import cupy as cp

-    import pycuda.autoinit
-    from pycuda.gpuarray import to_gpu

     import cufinufft